 Smiley's People is the last of the trilogy concerning the conflict between Smiley and the Soviet master, Karla, and in it all of the talents of Smiley and his select group of experts would be tasked far more than ever when the chance comes to not only stop Karla but to actually capture him.
 George Smiley has once again retired from the Circus and, once again, he is pulled back to the fold with an appeal from the Minister's chief of staff.
 This adventure has Smiley on the offensive, planning moves to capture pieces and not just operate in a mostly defensive posture.
 His brilliance is matched by his eagerness.
 Smiley was not just doing what was right in this book; he was doing what he desired.

-In the eighth, and final, book in the Smiley saga, the torch has been passed to the younger generation.
+In the eighth book, and for almost two decades the final one, in the Smiley saga, the torch has been passed to the younger generation.
 George Smiley has retired for good.
 His awesome team has each moved on in life or beyond.
 New people, all younger, rule the Circus.
 The spymaster emeritus Smiley is invited to talk with a graduating class of new agents.
 What results is a recount of 40 years of espionage.
 Told in the form of reminiscing, these tales show the trials, and wisdom, of Britain's senior agent.
 While the story related in the book is interesting, the most fascinating part is the discourse that Smiley has with the young men and women.
 His candor over his successes and failures, as well as his attitude towards the next generation, is a delight to read.